-Anne Loarie, SGN's Program Director, will facilitate the afternoon piece that focuses on Garden Curriculum and Resources.
+Anne Loarie, SGN's Program Director, will facilitate both parts of the Garden Curriculum and Resources sections.
 Anne will showcase SGN's favorite resources and help participants integrate their plans by sequencing garden activities into a curricular framework.
 There will be a strong emphasis on NGSS.

 Free plants and seeds available, as well as a plethora of resources to view and explore.